America Class Amphibious Assault Ship, United States of America

 The design also includes a reconfigurable command and control centre, a hospital, additional aviation fuel storage facilities and aviation support areas.
-These changes will enable the ship to serve joint, inter-agency and transnational maritime forces.
+These changes enable the ship to serve joint, inter-agency and transnational maritime forces.

 America Class aircraft capabilities

 The America Class can accommodate 12 MV-22B Osprey tilt-rotor aircraft, six STOVL F-35B Lightning II joint strike fighters, four AH-1Z attack helicopters, four CH-53Ks and three UH-1Y utility helicopters.
 The ship can also support cargo operations, attack helicopters and the AV-8B Harriers.
-The exact configuration of the ship's aircraft complement will vary based on its mission.
+The exact configuration of the ship's aircraft complement varies based on its mission.